sqlxpert/z-container-api-kafka-aws-terraform/README.md

     **Switch to the `us-west-2` region**.

     > AWS service and feature availability varies by region, and changes over time.
 I tested in `us-west-2`&nbsp;.
-At your own risk, you can change the `aws_region_main` Terraform variable, perhaps in a `terraform.tfvars` file).
+You can change the `aws_region_main` Terraform variable, perhaps in a local `terraform.tfvars` file.

  2. Create an EC2 instance.
 I recommend:
     - `arm64`
     - `t4g.micro`
     - Amazon Linux 2023
-    - A 30&nbsp;GiB EBS volume, with default encryption (for hiberation support)
+    - A 30&nbsp;GiB EBS volume, with default encryption (for hibernation support)
     - No key pair; connect with
       [Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-sessions-start.html)
     - A custom security group with no ingress rules (yay for Session Manager!)